 At the moment, we are blending Positive Peace with our traditional conflict analysis and resolution approaches.

 We start the program by analysing particular causes of conflict between parties that have clashed and seek solutions through mediation process.
 Thereafter, we then introduce the concept of Positive Peace to our audiences.

 This way, we enable them to look beyond and see that peacebuilding isn’t all about stopping the standing conflict, but exploring into issues, structures and behaviour that promotes and sustains peace in their communities.

 Wafula: To break it down, some of the challenges include:

 Wafula: Without peace, development cannot take place, and the world communities will remain in poverty and chaos forever.
-This conviction drives me to build peace.
+This conviction drives me to be a peacebuilder.

-Secondly, as a peacebuilding practitioner, I understand that most of the conflicts in many African states and even in other parts of the world are solvable.
+Secondly, as a peacebuilder, I understand that most of the conflicts in many African states and even in other parts of the world are solvable.
 But people only get caught up in the trap of denial or partisanship.

-I am convinced that in this world where we have stubborn and corrupt leaders, peacebuilding is a must and we have to confront them to achieve a peaceful world.
+I am convinced that in this world where we have stubborn and corrupt leaders, peacebuilding is a must.
+We have to confront them to achieve a peaceful world.